megaluck/documentation/docs/introduction/07-Sidechain-SDK-extension.rst

   Try<ApplicationState> onRollback(byte[] version);
   }

-For example, the custom application may have the possibility to tokenize cars by creation of Box entries - let’s call them CarBox.
+For example, the custom application may have the possibility to tokenize cars by the creation of Box entries - let us call them CarBox.
 Each CarBox token should represent a unique car by having a unique *VIN* (Vehicle Identification Number).
-To do this Sidechain developer may define ApplicationState to store the list of actual VINs and reject transactions with CarBox tokens with VIN already existing in the system.
+To do this, Sidechain developer may define ApplicationState to store the list of actual VINs and reject transactions with CarBox tokens with VIN already existing.

 The next custom state checks could be done here:

-  * ```public boolean validate(SidechainStateReader stateReader, SidechainBlock block)``` --  any custom block validation could be done here.
-If the function return's false then block will note be accepted by Sidechain Node at all.
+  * ``public boolean validate(SidechainStateReader stateReader, SidechainBlock block)`` --  any custom block validation could be done here.
+If the function returns false, then the block will not be accepted by the Sidechain Node.

-  * ```public boolean validate(SidechainStateReader stateReader, BoxTransaction<Proposition, Box<Proposition>> transaction)``` -- any custom checks for transaction could be done here, if function return's false then transaction is assumed as invalid and for example will not be included in a memory pool.
+  * ``public boolean validate(SidechainStateReader stateReader, BoxTransaction<Proposition, Box<Proposition>> transaction)`` -- any custom checks for the transaction could be done here if the function returns false then transaction is assumed as invalid and for example will not be included in a memory pool.

-  * ```public Try<ApplicationState> onApplyChanges(SidechainStateReader stateReader, byte[] version, List<Box<Proposition>> newBoxes, List<byte[]> boxIdsToRemove)``` -- any specific action after block applying in State could be defined here.
+  * ``public Try<ApplicationState> onApplyChanges(SidechainStateReader stateReader, byte[] version, List<Box<Proposition>> newBoxes, List<byte[]> boxIdsToRemove)`` -- any specific action after block applying in State could be defined here.

-  * ```public Try<ApplicationState> onRollback(byte[] version)``` -- any specific action after rollback of State (for example in case of fork/invalid block) could be defined here
+  * ``public Try<ApplicationState> onRollback(byte[] version)`` -- any specific action after rollback of State (for example in case of fork/invalid block) could be defined here

 Application Wallet
 ##################

 The Wallet by default keeps user secret info and related balances.
 The actual data is updated when a new block is applied to the chain or when some blocks are reverted.
 Developers can specify custom secret types that will be processed by Wallet.
-The developer may extend the logic using ApplicationWallet:
+The developer may extend the logic using ``ApplicationWallet: <https://github.com/ZencashOfficial/Sidechains-SDK/blob/master/sdk/src/main/java/com/horizen/wallet/ApplicationWallet.java>`_

 ::